naribi/GEARS/Intro_RS_Lab1.md

 ![Figure 6.
 Print SRTM](printsrtm.png)

-7. Browse through the information that was printed to the console.
+7. Browse through the information that was printed on the console.
 Open the “bands” section to show the one band named “elevation”.
 Note that all this same information is automatically available for all variables in the Imports section.

 ![Figure 7.
 SRTM in console](bandssrtm.png)